 A: Students have exclusive access to a purpose-built computer laboratory with one computer workstation per student.
 Each workstation has a full suite of interactive media software installed, including software from Adobe, Microsoft, Apple and a number of Open Source packages.

 Students have access to a shared pool of high quality digital cameras, video cameras, portable digital sound recording equipment and microphones.

 A: Students can either study for a Master of Art or a Master of Science degree.
-The type of award depends on the student’s dissertation project (e.g. the domain and the research/design methods used).
-For examples of past projects, please visit our Students' projects page or go to the DAWN web sites.
+What determines if it is an M.A. or M.Sc. is the nature of the student’s dissertation project, the domain it is in, and the research/design methods used.
+For examples of past projects visit our Students' projects page or go to the DAWN web sites.
 Projects range from interactive art to sophisticated algorithms for processing audio, video and animation, from tangible computing to mobile apps, etc.

 A: If you wish to defer your place on a programme you need to request same from the postgraduate admissions office in writing.
 The Course Director may decide to grant you a deferral.
 If you are offered a deferral, the Postgraduate Admissions Office will communicate this to you in writing.
 In January of the following year, you will receive an offer letter again for your programme.
 You do not need to re-apply online again.
 If you are not granted a deferral, you will need to re-apply again online for the following academic year.

 A:To accept a place on a programme you will be required to pay an acceptance deposit.
 You will receive a course acceptance form in the mail with your offer letter giving details on how to accept your place on the programme.

 A: Yes, you can still apply for a taught postgradaute programme even if you have not completed your degree.
 However, if offered a place on the programme, the offer will be on condition that you meet the entry and language requirements for the programme.
 You may not enrol on a programme unless all entry and language requirements have been met before the commencement of the programme.